 The absolute worst thing you can do (and another symptom of WDIS) is making changes directly in a theme or plugin, instead of overwriting it using a child theme or plugin.

 This goes without saying, but doing this cripples your client in two ways:

 - The most important one being: the ability to install updates.
 They can’t do that, cause they’ll lose your changes.
-I.e. regarding security, over time their website is as leaky as a sieve.
+I.e. over time their website’s security is leaking like a sieve.

 - The second being: lock in.
 You’ve basically taken your client hostage.
 While they absolutely should leave you, they can’t.
 You’re the only person in the world that knows where you’ve hidden your changes.

 I think it’s clear that this is a very unethical — and terrible — way of doing business.
 Doing this doesn’t make you a bad web designer.
 It makes you downright evil.

 As with every other product in the world: you get what you pay for.

 If someone is charging you 5$/hour it’ll probably be the worst money you’ve ever spent and you’ll end up paying a specialist to clean up the mess.